cgtobi/easymalt-local/README.md

 Local Finances Downloader & Importer
 ====================================

-Download transactions information from your financial institutions' websites, and import them in a MySQL database.
+Download transactions information from your financial institutions' websites, and import them in a local SQLite database.
-Will also post-process those transactions in order to renamed, categorize and/or tag them per your preference.
+If configured, will also send the accounts and transactions to a remote web services, for futther post-processing and to feed a web-app.

 Requirements
 ------------

 - Python 3.x and [virtualenv](https://virtualenv.pypa.io)
 The latest macOS version (Sierra) already has the necessary Python 3.5 & virtualenv requirements installed.
-- You will also need a recent PHP version installed: `brew install php71`

 Installation
 ------------